About me

 Hi, I’m Priya.
 Thanks for stopping by.

-Right now, I'm doing PhD research in interdisciplinary information studies at the University of Tokyo, focusing on aging, embodiment, and public space.
+My current PhD research in interdisciplinary information studies at the University of Tokyo focuses on aging and public space in Japan.
 Through extended ethnographic fieldwork, I'm exploring how daily practices and material infrastructures shape, and are shaped by, the experience of growing older, and what it means to age with dignity in a society where welfare systems are being quietly but consequentially restructured.

 My earlier years as an architectural designer in New Zealand, and later my regional revitalization work in rapidly aging villages in the Japanese countryside, gave me a deep understanding of aging communities, of navigating bureaucracy, and of thinking about what keeps a place alive.
 These experiences still shape how I see things.